wolcn/eks-terraform-demo/README.md

   - Terraform installed and configured
   - ```kubectl``` installed

-A Thinkpad with Ubuntu 24.04.2 LTS was the client used for development
+A Thinkpad with Ubuntu 24.04.2 LTS was used for development

 ### Provisioning using the Terraform code

-Note that this code uses the AWS Region `eu-north-1` so if you want to use another for any reason you'll need to change the value in `main.tf` as well as for example the awscli commands on this page
+Note that this code uses the AWS Region `eu-north-1` so if you want to use another for any reason you'll need to change the value in `main.tf` as well as for the awscli command given on this page to update the local `kubeconfig` file

 The Terraform state files are stored locally, which is good enough here